Choose the Best Host for Your Website

 - Dedicated: Then there is dedicated hosting which has only your site on a single server.

-- Cloud: There is also cloud hosting, which is kind of like a VPS in that there is a software management layer on top of it which lowers its quality somewhat.
+- Cloud: There is also cloud hosting, which is kind of like a VPS in that there is a software management layer on top of the server which lowers its quality somewhat.
 Modern servers are fast, so the additional overhead from the software is probably not an issue for most users.
+With some hosting providers a VPS is hosted in the cloud.

 Shared has the cheapest cost, and dedicated is the most expensive.
 VPS is in the middle, and the cloud is a step up from VPS.
 Choosing between them depends upon your budget and needs.